 The NC Infection Control Curriculum is offered on-line for outpatient, dental, and home health/hospice settings by the Statewide Program for Infection Control and Epidemiology.
-Each course costs $150 by credit card.
-If an invoice is needed for payment by check, please complete this form.
+Each course costs $150 by credit card (Master Card and Visa only).
+If a course quote is needed for documentation or approval/payment by check, please complete this form.

 Take the required .0206 Infection Control Course for your facility type:

-The course will be offered on the following dates:
+The course will be offered next on the following dates:

 - This course has been approved as meeting the requirements of the NC Infection Control law 10A NCAC 41A.0206 for healthcare workers in the Long-Term Care setting.

-This continuing nursing education activity was approved by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing nursing education activity has been submitted to the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 This educational program has been approved by the NC Board of Examiners for Nursing Home Administrators for continuing education credit.